-This booklet accompanies the Parents and New Girls' Guide to the School.
-It consists of a collection of curriculum statements, which outline in a straightforward way each subject, what is being taught, how it will be taught, the resources that are used, and how progress will be assessed.
+This booklet is a collection of curriculum statements for each subject and outlines what is being taught, how it will be taught, the resources that are used and how progress will be assessed.
 The overarching philosophy guiding our work is that of the Claires Court Essentials, in which we focus on developing in our young pupils that variety of skills and behaviours that will maximise their strengths to become successful learners in the 21st Century.